Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: Introduction

 To overcome the limitations of centralized approaches, significant efforts have been devoted to developing distributed localization methods \cite{srirangarajan2008distributed, di2016next}.
 Among them, the Alternating Direction Method of Multipliers (ADMM) has been recognized as a suitable tool for distributed convex optimization and has also shown promise in certain non-convex scenarios.
 In particular, ADMM has been proven extremely suitable for distributed convex problems due to its decomposability and convergence guarantees \cite{wen2012alternating, magnusson2015distributed, sun2013fully}, and has also demonstrated effectiveness in tackling structured non-convex formulations under specific conditions.
 In the context of cooperative localization, a common strategy reformulates the original problem as the problem of two-block non-convex optimization with linear equality constraints.
 Based on this reformulation, distributed ADMM-based methods have been proposed in \cite{andreani2008augmented, birgin2014practical} to solve the resulting problem.
 Building on these ideas, \cite{zhang2023distributed} introduced the Scaled Proximal ADMM (SP-ADMM) method—an efficient distributed algorithm with relatively low computational complexity—and established theoretical guarantees for its convergence and performance.
+More recently, graph neural network based approaches have also been explored for network localization \cite{yan2023attentional, yan2025attentional}.
 In non-cooperative localization, \cite{zhang2019sensor} addresses a sensor network-based event localization problem using ADMM, under the assumption that the sensor positions are known.